Nahm's conjecture and Y-systems: -systems

 The tadpole graph $T_{r}$ is obtained as the folding of $X=A_{2r}$ by the diagram automorphism group of order 2.
-The Cartan matrix $\mathcal{C}(T_r)$ is the same as $\mathcal{C}(A_r)$ except that a diagonal entry is 1 instead of 2 because $T_r$ diagram has a loop.
+The Cartan matrix $\mathcal{C}(T_r)$ is the same as $\mathcal{C}(A_r)$ except that the diagonal entry corresponding to the vertex with a loop is 1 instead of 2 because $T_r$ diagram has a loop.